bkhanal87/Professional-README-Generator/Professional-README.md

 Installation
 ---
-User will need to clone the README repo to their local computer to start using it.
-Inquirer, the npm package, needs to be downloaded and a index.js file created to start the project
+clone the repo to your local computer. install inquirer package from npm website

 Usage
 ---
-This README generator will enable user to create a professional README file to use with his project
+none

 License
 ---